Spokane rape kit leads to cold case arrest in 1979 Lake Tahoe killing

 Carpenter made his first court appearance in Spokane on Tuesday.
 He remains jailed in lieu of $1 million bail.

-Anyone with information on this case or Harold Carpenter is asked to contact the El Dorado Cold Case Task Force at (530) 621-4590 or email at coldcasetaskforce@edcda.us.
+Anyone with information on this case or Harold Carpenter is asked to contact the El Dorado Cold Case Task Force at (530) 621-4590 or coldcasetaskforce@edcda.us.